cfengine/documentation/reference/language-concepts/modules.markdown

 **Notes:**

+*   It is not possible to define variables or classes in a namespace other than the default (`default`).
-*   If no context is provided, the context is the leaf name of the module.
+*   If no context is provided, the context is the canonified leaf name of the module.
+For example, if the module is `/tmp/path/my-module.sh` the default context would be `my_module_sh` in the `default` namespace (`default:my_module_sh`).
 *   All *variables* and *classes* will be tagged with `source=module` in addition to any specified tags.
 *   All lines of output that do not match the module protocol are treated as *errors*.
 *   Variable names defined by the module protocol are limited to alphanumeric characters and `_`, `.`, `-`, `[`, `]`, `@`, and `/`.